-The Royal Sonesta Hotel
+4. The Royal Sonesta New Orleans

-The Royal Sonesta Hotel is frequently touted as one of the best places to stay during Mardi Gras.
+The Royal Sonesta New Orleans is frequently touted as one of the best places to stay during Mardi Gras.
 It’s located on the ever-popular Bourbon Street and has balconies that allow you to survey all of the action from above.
 Watch the parades, the people, and listen to live jazz without having to travel far from your room.

-Astor Crowne Plaza Hotel
+5. Astor Crowne Plaza Hotel

 Also located on Bourbon Street, the Astor Crowne Plaza Hotel offers stunning views of the lights and festivals down below.
 Step outside and experience culinary delights, unique cultural attractions, and new people.
 The hotel underwent renovations to add a beautiful swimming pool, state-of-the-art business center, and fully equipped fitness center, too.

-Queen Anne Hotel
+6. Queen Anne Hotel

 The historic Queen Anne Hotel is an 1890s Victorian mansion located in the Garden District.
 It’s situated close to the streetcar line, offering a fun and quick way to get to the French Quarter and all of the festivities.
-The quiet, spacious rooms offer respite from the hustle and bustle of the city.
+The quiet, spacious rooms offer respite from the hustle and bustle of the city’s action.

-St. Christopher Hotel
+8. St. Christopher Hotel

 Located on Magazine Street, the St. Christopher Hotel, managed by Best Western Plus, is situated in the Warehouse District on the edge of the French Quarter.
 It’s a quick walk to the festivities nearby but is also situated in a part of town that is a lot less hectic.
 The St. Charles line runs straight through for a quick ride to other parts of the city.

-Dauphine Orleans Hotel
+9. Dauphine Orleans Hotel

-Located on Decatur Street in the French Quarter, Bienvielle House is a carefully maintained historic property that’s been saved from destruction multiple times.
-With a boutique feel and a beautiful pool, this is a cushy place to stay during the Mardi Gras festivities.
+Located on Decatur Street in the French Quarter, Bienville House is a carefully maintained historic property that’s been saved from destruction multiple times.
+With a boutique feel and a beautiful pool, this is a cushy place to stay during Mardi Gras festivities.
 Thanks to its central location on Decatur Street, you can watch the action from your wrought-iron balcony.

-The Frenchmen Hotel
+11. The Frenchmen Hotel

 The Frenchmen Hotel is located in the hip and artsy Faubourg Marigny section of New Orleans.
-It’s a bit farther away from the main attractions but is a must-see for any Mardi Gras vacation.
+It’s a bit farther away from the main attractions, but is a must-see for any Mardi Gras vacation.
 You have access to some of the city’s best music and affordable drinks and cuisine.
-Private balconies overlook the quaint district for a personalized experience.
+Private balconies overlook the quaint district for a more personalized experience.

 The French Quarter is the place to be for tourists during Mardi Gras, and Chateau LeMoyne offers a covetable historic hotel experience in this neighborhood.
 Thanks to management from the Holiday Inn, the interior of the hotel feels fresh and new while also maintaining some original details, such as the rustic brick walls complimenting the overall charm.

-Bourbon Orleans Hotel
+13. Bourbon Orleans Hotel

 The elegant Bourbon Orleans Hotel is centrally located off of Jackson Square in the French Quarter, placing you in an ideal location.
 The debauchery of Bourbon Street isn’t too far away, but more low-key, family-friendly Mardi Gras events are also on offer closer to the riverfront.

-The Whitney Hotel
+14. The Whitney Hotel

 The Whitney Hotel is located in the city’s Central Business District, so it isn’t exactly in the thick of things for Mardi Gras.
-If you’re looking for some peace and quiet, you’ll likely see this as a plus, though, and the historic decor commemorating the hotel’s history as a bank adds extra charm.
+If you’re looking for some peace and quiet, you’ll likely see this as a plus, and the historic decor commemorating the hotel’s history as a bank adds extra charm.

-Le Pavillon Hotel
+15. Le Pavillon New Orleans

-Place d’Armes Hotel
+16. Place d’Armes Hotel

 Another haunted option, the Place d’Armes Hotel occupies several buildings that date to the 18th and 19th centuries.
 Located just steps away from the action on Bourbon Street, this mid-range hotel is an ideal Mardi Gras lodging option that comes with a side of historic ambience, including resident ghosts.

-The Roosevelt New Orleans
+17. The Roosevelt New Orleans